Gnurro/AIDscripts/README.md

-RPGmechMk1: No giant robots, but RPG mechanics in AID, using InputDCattributeBot and the skill/stat menus.
+RPGmech: No giant robots, but RPG mechanics in AID, using InputDCattributeBot and the skill/stat menus.
 Has example of piping placeholders into skills as well.

 PlaceholderGrab: Grab encapsulated placeholders for scripting.